 Longleaf milkweed

-Pictured above: Longleaf milkweed (Asclepias longifolia) by Eleanor Dietrich.
+Pictured above: Longleaf milkweed (Asclepias longifolia) by Emily Bell.
 Click on terms for botanical definitions.
 View post as a PDF.

 Longleaf milkweed is a deciduous perennial wildflower that occurs naturally in bogs, moist to wet flatwoods and prairies.
 It typically blooms in spring but may bloom well into summer or early fall.